 “Education is what remains after one has forgotten everything he learned in school”– Albert Einstein

-We graduate school with no practical life skills and completely unprepared for real life; socially inept, highly confused, and completely misinformed, we are robbed of our imaginations, individuality, and the best years of our lives; forced to mindlessly memorise things we will likely never need to know and trained to blindly follow orders without question.
+We graduate high school with no practical life skills and completely unprepared for real life; socially inept, highly confused, and completely misinformed, we have been robbed of our imaginations, individuality, and the best years of our lives.
+Forced to mindlessly memorise propaganda and useless facts we will likely never need to know and trained to blindly follow orders without question.

 And we are so scarred from the experience that we keep ourselves distracted for the rest of our lives with television, work, and play (getting blind drunk on the weekend) so we never have to think about it again.

 And thank god we are so distracted from thinking about it too deeply for even one second... otherwise we would be fucking outraged.
 If we really thought about it for long enough... we would be rioting in the streets.

 And that’s why I have written this article.
 Because I want you to get mad.
 We need to; it’s time we did something about it.
 But rioting in the streets isn’t going to help us; we will just be pelted with tear gas like anyone else that steps outside the square, no matter the cause.

 What we really need to do is educate ourselves.
 Because knowledge is power, and it will set us free from our psychological cages of ignorance.